CodeYourFuture/CYF-Workshops/jobs-in-tech/README.md

 ## What jobs are available in the tech industry?

 Some of your will become software developers.
-It's a great path, but there are also other jobs in the tech industry.
+It's a great path, but there are also other great jobs in the tech industry.
 So let's work together in understanding the different roles out there.

 ### Let's do some research
 1. Make pairs or small groups of 3-4- and research waht are the jobs availabe in tech indsutry.
 You can also use these [CompTIA Career Pathways]{https://www.comptia.org/en/explore-careers/job-roles/?page=1&category=all) or